If you have ever wanted a real-world version of Guitar Hero, Rocksmith may be for you. However, learning guitar still takes a lot of practice.

 Did it work?
 Sort of.
 On the positive side, I can indeed play guitar.
 Within a year or so of first picking it up I was good enough to join a band, if only to hold down some chords while the real guitarists played the fancy stuff.

 On the flip side, it really takes practice.
 I played for two hours per day, instead of one.
 I also acquired a guitar teacher for one-to-one lessons and still it was really six months before I could play a simple song.

 That ignores the fun I had using Rocksmith though.
 You are playing your favourite tunes, even if it is just the occasional note at first, and while the adaptive difficulty can be annoying at times, it does make it accessible to everyone.
 Even if it doesn’t turn you into a guitar player for life, you may find you have just as much fun playing it as any other video game.

 Don't have time to check my blog?
 Get a weekly email with all the new posts.
 This is my personal blog, so obviously it is 100% spam free.

 This entry was posted on Monday, March 6th, 2017 at 11:00 am and is filed under Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.